Planning a Sydney to Canberra road trip? Great choice! But which way will you go?

 Breakfast, lunch and dinner are enjoyed at the 3 Brothers Dining restaurant.
 Italian cuisine using fresh local produce is on offer.

 Located right on the beach in Ocean Street in a 35-acre park the Easts Beach Holiday Park offers cottages, suites and villa accommodation.
-The Park also has an onsite café, 2 swimming pools, playground and Sunny’s Aquaventure Waterpark.
+The Park also has an onsite café, 2 swimming pools, a playground and Sunny’s Aquaventure Waterpark.

 Where to Eat in Kiama